98teg/JSONConfigFile/doc/files/JSON-PROPERTY-NUMBER.md

 ### Incorrect JSON: Can not be more than the maximum value

 This JSON contains one error.
-The 'number' property is more than the maximum value.
+The 'number' property value is more than the maximum value.

 ```JSON
 {